web3assignments/BC2_Richard/Day_03/README.md

 If you do this make sure you change localhost in the .yml file to
 - docker.for.mac.localhost
 - docker.for.windows.localhost
-in order for it to reach the right address
+In order for it to reach the right address